-The gross profit comprises the net turnover, costs of sales and external costs.
+Gross profit comprises the revenue, costs og sales, other operating income and external costs.

-The net turnover is recognised in the profit and loss account if delivery and risk transfer to the buyer have taken place before the end of the year, and if the income can be determined reliably and is expected to be received.
-The net turnover is recognised exclusive of VAT and taxes and with the deduction of any discounts granted in connection with the sale.
+Revenue is recognised in the income statement if delivery and passing of risk to the buyer have taken place before the end of the year and if the income can be determined reliably and inflow is anticipated.
+Recognition of revenue is exclusive of VAT and taxes and less any discounts relating directly to sales.

-Rental income comprises income from the lease of property and from charged joint costs, and it is recognised in the profit and loss account for the period relating to the lease payment.
-Income from the heating account is recognised in the balance sheet as a balance among the lessees.
+Lease income comprises income from the lease of property and from overhead costs collected and is recognised in the income statement for the period relating to the lease payment.
+Income from the heating account is recognised in the statement of financial position as a balance with lessees.